Truly-Modular/Modular-Item-API/common/src/main/java/smartin/miapi/wiki/Module-Tutorials.wiki.md

 4. **Texture Pack**

-   If you want to use a custom model the model Property should be used (there are alternatives, but those are most advanced, see Render Properties for more info)
+   If you want to use a custom model the model Property should be used (there are alternatives, but those are more advanced, see Render Properties for more info)
 ```json
 "model": [
     {